-Child custody is one of the most troublesome issues for people who are divorcing.
+Child custody is one of the toughest issues for couples.
 Who will the children spend most of their time living with?
 What do you do about holidays and vacations?
 Who has the decision making power when it comes to finding a school or choosing a doctor?
 What happens if one parent needs to move because of a job?
-These are common decisions for all families and can be some of the toughest for divorcing parents.
+These questions can be some of the toughest for parents who are separating.

 In North Carolina, the courts have jurisdiction over children until they reach the age of 18.
 That means that custody issues can arise long after a divorce is final.
 As circumstances change, one parent may find it necessary to change the terms of a custody arrangement.

 The Palmé Law Firm can help you find answers to these tough questions.
 We’ll work hard to resolve your custody dispute both in and out of Court.
 If you need an initial custody order or if you need to modify an existing custody arrangement, we can help.
 Our attorneys will help you work through custody issues and establish a custodial arrangement that will work for you and for your children.